X1pe0/CME/README.md

 # CME
-CryptME quick and dirty ransomware in python with a C2 Server, currently a work in progress.
+CryptME quick and dirty ransomware in python with a C2 Server, currently a work in progress and untested.
 Apache/Nginx with PHP support.

 Adjust main.py and C2 with bitcoin address, contact email, AES key, and DNS A record to reach server.
 (Try and use an onion proxy to minimize risk) Then build setup.py with py2exe.